Elbsides Conference 2026

 Florian

 A past interest in archaeology brought Florian to the field of security.
 To him, both share a similar approach: recognizing the ideas of the past via its artifacts and the application of these lessons to form a better future.
 As a security engineer he tries to adopt this philosophy to the various aspects of the field, may it be user awareness, OS and network security or how to cloud securely.
-He also enjoys hot food, fast bikes and open source.
+He also enjoys spicy food, fast bikes and open source.

 Jonas